Integrate Pendo with ThoughtSpot Embed

 • Access to Pendo

-If you do not have a Pendo account, sign up for Pendo or use a trial account.
+If you do not have a Pendo account, you can sign up for Pendo and create a trial account.

 • Access to a ThoughtSpot instance.
 You need administrator privileges to enable Pendo integration.